-The aim of the foundation year is to equip students with the skills and knowledge to enable them to successfully undertake a degree programme at Queen Mary in one of the following fields: Biological & Chemical Sciences; Computer Science; Electronic Engineering; Engineering & Materials Science; Mathematical Sciences; Physics
+The aim of the foundation year is to equip students with the skills and knowledge to enable them to successfully undertake a degree programme at Queen Mary (or another UK university), in one of the following fields: Biological & Chemical Sciences; Computer Science; Electronic Engineering; Engineering & Materials Science; Mathematical Sciences; Physics.

-The SEFP seeks to achieve this by providing students in Year 0 with a thorough background in mathematics and training in English language / communication skills, along with the opportunity to further strengthen and develop their understanding of one or more of the following core scientific fields: biology, chemistry, engineering and physics.
+The programme provides students with training in English language and communication skills, a thorough background in mathematics, and the opportunity to further strengthen and develop their understanding of one or more of the following core scientific fields: biology, chemistry and physics.